onflow/docs/docs/cadence/language/access-control.md

 }
 ```

-Given some values with the annotated types:
+Given some values with the annotated types (details on how to create entitled references can be found [here](./references.mdx)):

 ```cadence